 Happy Birthday Nakuul Mehta: Interesting Facts About The Ishqbaaz Actor That You Must Know!

-From chocolate boy image in Pyaar Ka Dard... to handsome, macho and mature look in Ishqbaaz, Nakuul Mehta has come a long way in the entertainment industry.
+From chocolate boy image in Pyaar Ka Dard... to handsome macho in Ishqbaaz, Nakuul Mehta has come a long way in the entertainment industry.
 Well, many of them might not know that the actor found it really exhausting to be so angry all the time while playing Shivaay (his Ishqbaaz character), as he is a fun-loving person.
 So, every time when the director says cut, the actor heaves a sigh of relief!
 On the occasion of his birthday today (January 17), let's check out a few other interesting and unknown facts about the hazel-eyed actor.

 Belongs To Prestigious Lineage

-Nakuul's family decends from King Prithviraj Chauhan of Rajput Chauhan dynasty of Ajmer.
+Nakuul's family descends from King Prithviraj Chauhan of Rajput Chauhan dynasty of Ajmer.
 He belongs to the Udaipur royal family.
 His great-great grandfather Laxmilal Mehta was the military-in-chief of the Mewar region.

 Changed His School As Many As 10 Times!

-His father Pratap Singh Mehta was a Navy commander, because of which he was posted to different cities.
+His father Pratap Singh Mehta was a Navy Commander, because of which he was posted to different cities.
 Nakuul had to change his school a total of 10 times!
 He completed his Master of Commerce from Mumbai University.

 Nakuul’s Passion For Dance

 The actor is also trained in dance forms including jazz, hip hop, break, folk, salsa and contemporary.
-He is a trained ballroom dancer having learned under India's foremost ballroom teacher and Bollywood choreographer Sandip Soparrkar.
+He is a trained ballroom dancer having learned it under India's foremost ballroom teacher and Bollywood choreographer Sandip Soparrkar.

-He represented Maharashatra at the National Ballroom Championship that was held at Mysore.
+He represented Maharashtra at the National Ballroom Championship that was held at Mysore.
 He is a silver medalist in the Latin Ballroom (rumba) and a gold medal winner in the Standard Ballroom (waltz).

 The actor learnt a special form of dance Bachata specially for his wife Jankee (then girlfriend), to surprise her on Valentine's Day.